 Employment intermediaries: reporting requirements

-An intermediary is any person who makes arrangements for an individual to work for a third party or be paid for work done for a third party.
+An intermediary is any person who makes arrangements for an individual to work for a third party or be paid by the intermediary for work done for a third party.
 An employment intermediary is also commonly referred to as an agency.

-From 6 April 2015, intermediaries must return details of all workers they place with clients where they don’t operate Pay As You Earn (PAYE) on the workers’ payments.
-The return will be a report (or reports) that must be sent to HM Revenue and Customs (HMRC) once every 3 months.
+Intermediaries must return details of all workers they place with clients where the intermediary doesn’t operate Pay As You Earn (PAYE) on the workers’ payments.
+The return is a report (or reports) that must be sent to HMRC at least once every 3 months.
+Intermediaries can decide how frequently you upload and send your reports.
+This could be weekly, monthly, once for each period, or whatever fits in best with how they work.

-You don’t have to send HMRC reports if you are a UK employer and you:
+You don’t have to send HMRC reports if all the following statement are true.
+You:

 - supply workers to provide their services to end clients and nobody else is involved